AksuGaye/ELE489-Fundamentals-of-Machine-Learning-HW2/README.md

 - `data_banknote_authentication.txt`: Dataset used for training and testing.

 ## Dataset
-The dataset is dowloaed form [this site](https://archive.ics.uci.edu/dataset/267/banknote+authentication)
+The dataset is downloaded form [this site](https://archive.ics.uci.edu/dataset/267/banknote+authentication)

 ## Models
 We trained and compared different Decision Tree models using Gini and Entropy criteria.